someparty/someparty/source/articles/2023-05-03-fixed-up-by-orange-light.html.markdown

 *Waiting Here* lands June 16 through Spain's [Bobo Integral](https://bobointegral.com/) and the Chandra-band affiliated [We Are Time](https://wearetime.bandcamp.com/).
 This era of Tough Age finds Samson again backed by their Toronto-era drummer Jesse Locke, with early Tough Age bassist Lauren Smith returning to the fold.
 Live, the band's now joined by Wade from [Stress Eating](https://stresseating.bandcamp.com/) and [Corner Boys](https://cornerboys.bandcamp.com).
 The new album finds the group again recording with [Freelove Fenner](https://freelovefenner.bandcamp.com)'s Peter Woodford at Montreal's Bottle Garden Studio, with [Jay Arner](https://jayarner.bandcamp.com/) mastering.

-The band's final full-length in their four-album run for [Mint Records](https://www.mintrecs.com/), *Which Way Am I?*, arrived in 2020, followed by the *Pizza Punks* split 7" with Vancouver slackers [Dumb](https://dumbband.bandcamp.com/).
+Tough Age's final full-length in their four-album run for [Mint Records](https://www.mintrecs.com/), *Which Way Am I?*, arrived in 2020, followed by the *Pizza Punks* split 7" with Vancouver slackers [Dumb](https://dumbband.bandcamp.com/).

 <iframe style="border: 0; width: 350px; height: 470px;" src="https://bandcamp.com/EmbeddedPlayer/album=307647410/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/track=2040831755/transparent=true/" seamless><a href="https://tough-age.bandcamp.com/album/waiting-here">Waiting Here by Tough Age</a></iframe>

 ###[Odonis Odonis](https://odonisodonis.bandcamp.com/): "Beast" (ft.
 Tobacco)
 ==Watch on [YouTube](https://youtu.be/meh3V5qO8vw) - Preview and purchase at [Bandcamp](https://odonisodonis.bandcamp.com/album/icon)==

 Toronto chameleons [Odonis Odonis](https://odonisodonis.bandcamp.com/) have undergone yet another conceptual shift, with the duo (Constantin (Dean) Tzenos and Denholm Whale) launching a collaborative era supporting an ambitious list of artists.
-The band's following up their new wave-inspired 2021 album *Spectrums* with the *ICON* EP.
-It features six songs, each lending the pair's industrial post-punk styling to a different collaborator.
+The upcoming *ICON* EP features six songs, each lending the pair's industrial post-punk toolkit to a different collaborator.
 The set includes team-ups with Brooklyn noise heroes [A Place to Bury Strangers](https://www.aplacetoburystrangers.com/), Pittsburg producer [TOBACCO](https://tobaxxo.bandcamp.com/), LA industrial pop act [Patriarchy](https://patriarchy.bandcamp.com/), atmospheric Montreal art-rock group [SUUNS](https://suuns.bandcamp.com/), and a pair of Vancouver bands: the synth-punks [ACTORS](https://actors.bandcamp.com/) and darkwave artist [Terror Bird](https://terrorbird.bandcamp.com/).

 The announcement came packaged with a preview of the aggressive electronic outing "Beast."
 In a press release, Denholm Whale spoke on how the track, which features TOBACCO (Thomas Fec, also of the psych outfit Black Moth Super Rainbow), came together:

 >"The track started by just recording a bunch of jams with an erica synth bassline and linn drum.
 We sent the jam over to Tom Fec (Tobacco) and he picked out his favorite moments.
 We used those parts to block out the song structure and some scratch vocals.
 Then Tom added a bunch of lead synth lines on top with a Juno.
 After that was mostly just polishing the track up until both parties were happy with it"

 New York noise artist [Dreamcrusher](https://dreamcrusher.bandcamp.com) created the artwork for the *ICON* project.
 The album arrives June 9 through [Felte](http://www.felte.net) and [Pirates Blend](https://piratesblend.com/).
+Odonis Odonis is following up their new wave-inspired 2021 album *Spectrums*.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/meh3V5qO8vw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>